M8Rahman/GovtFundTransferSystemUsingSmartContract-Blockchain/README.md

    - Import the generated accounts from Ganache.
    - Set up a custom RPC using the Ganache network details.

-## Usage
-- Government officials can allocate and monitor fund distribution.
-- Auditors can verify fund usage transparently.
-- Citizens can view fund allocation records for accountability.

-## Future Enhancements
-- **Integration with IPFS** for document storage.
-- **Multi-Signature Wallets** for fund approvals.
-- **Machine Learning** to detect fraudulent activities.

-## License
-This project is licensed under the MIT License.

-## USAspending.gov Risk Analysis and Lightweight Extended DPoS Simulation
+## Risk Analysis and Lightweight Extended DPoS Simulation using USAspending.gov Dataset

 This project presents a Google Colab–based research prototype for transparent, accountable, and data-driven government fund management.
 It combines USAspending.gov transaction data, machine learning, Generative Adversarial Network (GAN)–based class balancing, simulated smart-contract operations, and a lightweight Extended Delegated Proof-of-Stake (DPoS) blockchain.